rca(1) General Commands Manual rca(1)

 message is issued, but the conversion has already occurred, and

 the loss cannot be undone.
-If simply displaying a float value as
+(The error message shows the value

 Some floating point operations give results which are invalid